-- Preview Email Newsletter

 The Supreme Court (SC) has clarified that the salaries of public officials can be garnished--or legally collected--by the courts to pay off their debts.
 These salaries are not exempt from garnishment under current laws and rules.

-In a decision written by Associate Justice Samuel H. Gaerlan, the SC's Third Division ruled tha more PR
+In a decision written by Associate Justice Samuel H. Gaerlan, the SC's Third Division ruled that the salary of Atty.
+Fred L. Bagbagen (Bagbagen), more PR

 Thomas More Society Condemns Wisconsin Supreme Court's "Judicial Power Grab" (10)